TrueConnective-Crew/dashboard-2.0/CONTRIBUTING.md

 ## Testing

-- Write tests for all new features
+- Currently there is no automated test setup in this repository.
+TODO: Add unit, integration, and end-to-end tests and document commands.
-- Ensure all tests pass before submitting a pull request
+- In the meantime, test manually across supported browsers and devices when possible.
-- Test across different browsers and devices when possible
+- When tests are introduced, ensure they pass locally and in CI before submitting a pull request.

 ## Git Workflow